HTTPArchive/almanac.httparchive.org/src/content/en/2019/javascript.md

    <figcaption id="fig9-caption">Figure 9.
 Distribution of total JavaScript downloaded on mobile.</figcaption>
 </figure>

-At the median, <span id="featured-stat-1">89%</span> more third-party code is used than first-party code authored by the developer for both mobile and desktop.
+At the median, 89% more third-party code is used than first-party code authored by the developer for both mobile and desktop.
 This clearly shows that third-party code can be one of the biggest contributors to bloat.
 For more information on the impact of third parties, refer to the ["Third Parties"](./third-parties) chapter.

-<span id="featured-stat-label-1" hidden>Sites with more third-party code than first-party</span>

 ## Resource compression